glubsy/livestream_saver/README.md

 * Fetch segments in parallel to catch up faster.
 * Make sure age-restricted videos are not blocked (we rely on Pytube for this).
 * Monitor Twitch channels.
+* Integrate yt-dlp and streamlink as secondary back-ends.
+* Add user-supplied command after merge successful.
+* Make Docker image and a web-interface.